tahoe-lafs/tahoe-lafs/docs/configuration.rst

     ``http://127.0.0.1:3456/static/foo.html`` will serve the contents of
     ``BASEDIR/public_html/foo.html`` .

-``tub.port = (integer, optional)``
+``tub.port = (endpoints specification string, optional)``

-    This controls which port the node uses to accept Foolscap connections from other nodes.
-If not provided, the node will ask the kernel for any available port.
-The port will be written to a separate file (named ``client.port`` or ``introducer.port``), so that subsequent runs will re-use the same port.
+    This controls the node's "listening port", through which it accepts Foolscap connections from other nodes.
+If not provided, the node will ask the kernel to allocate an available port, then saves it to a file (named ``client.port`` or ``introducer.port``), so that subsequent runs will re-use the same port.
+The value should be ``tcp:`` followed by a port number, e.g. ``tcp:3457``.

+    Note that the node can advertise an entirely different host+port (with ``tub.location``, below) than the port that it listens on (controlled by ``tub.port``).
+This is most useful when the node is a storage server and lives behind a firewall that has been configured to forward a TCP port.
+    ``tub.location`` would be set to ``tcp:ADDR1:PORT1`` (where ADDR1 is the external hostname or IP address of the firewall box, and PORT1 is the externally-visible port), while ``tub.port`` would be ``tcp:PORT2`` (where the firewall is forwarding external PORT1 to internal PORT2).

+    ``tub.port`` cannot be ``tcp:0`` or ``0``: older versions accepted this, but the node is no longer willing to ask Twisted to allocate port numbers in this way.
+For backwards compatibility, a ``tub.port`` that is an integer (other than 0) will be given a ``tcp:`` prefix.

 ``tub.location = (string, optional)``